plausible/analytics/README.md

 To avoid issues with AGPL virality, we've released the JavaScript tracker which gets included on your website under the MIT license.
 You can [find it here](https://github.com/plausible/analytics/blob/master/tracker/LICENSE.md).

 Copyright (c) 2018-present Plausible Insights OÜ.
 Plausible Analytics name and logo are trademarks of Plausible Insights OÜ.
 Please see our [trademark guidelines](https://plausible.io/trademark) for info on acceptable usage.

+## This change is a part of my lab assignment

+THANK YOU!!